18F/foia-recommendations/research-plan.md

 	- duplicates?
 	- not perfected?
 	- directed to the wrong agency?
-- How many documents do you have in your FOIA reading room?
+- Is there a common set of steps
-	- How do you determine what documents will be published?
+- How do you determine what documents will be published to a public reading room?
 - Are there any technical barriers to posting more documents online?
-- What contributes to an increased request backlog for your agency?
+- What makes a request difficult to fulfill?
 - If you could wave a magic wand to address one issue in the FOIA space, what would that issue be?